-In April 1936, the uprising known as the Great Arab Revolt erupted with a country-wide general strike.
-Hebron joined with a trade strike and widespread demonstrations with a strong showing of the new youth and women’s groups.
-By May, Hebron had marked its first martyr – a young Hebronite who lived in Jerusalem.
-The incident intensified the protests and triggered fierce nationalistic rhetoric in public discourse, as well as attacks on British patrols.
-The British retaliated by banishing prominent leaders of the Ḥusaynī camp in Hebron – Muḥammad Ṣabrī ʿAbadayn, Rashād al-Khatīb, and Muḥammad ʿAlī Jaʿbarī – the leader of al-Shubbān.
+In April 1936, the uprising known as the Great Palestinian Revolt erupted with a countrywide general strike.
+Hebron joined in with a trade strike and widespread demonstrations with a strong presence from the new youth and women’s groups.
+By May, Hebron had marked its first martyr – a young Hebronite who lived in Jerusalem — which intensified the protests, sparked fiercely nationalistic public rhetoric in discourse, and prompted attacks on British patrols.
+The British retaliated by banishing prominent leaders of the Ḥusaynī camp in Hebron: Muḥammad Ṣabrī ʿAbadayn, Rashād al-Khatīb, and Muḥammad ʿAlī Jaʿbarī, the leader of al-Shubbān.

-However, as happened throughout Palestine, the unity that prevailed in Hebron during the first six months of the revolt began to waver by late 1936.
-The rivalry resumed between the Ḥusaynī hardliners, who rejected the Peel Commission’s recommendation to partition Palestine into separate Arab and Jewish states, and the opposition that took a more accommodating approach to the plan.
 The six-month strike devastated the Mount Hebron economy, as it did to other Palestinian local economies, and once again destabilized the region.
 Bombs in the streets of Hebron became commonplace and in August 1936, acting mayor Naṣr al-Dīn was murdered.
-An Arab journalist wrote that Hebron had regressed to the “divisive century,” referring to the 19th century.
+An Arab journalist wrote that Hebron had regressed to nineteenth, that is, the “divisive century.”

-In the villages, the revolt started with massive gatherings demanding an end to Zionism and imperialism.
-These demonstrations showed that despite the peasant-focused agenda that the rural elite promoted in the 1930s, they were not indifferent to the national issues.
-Nonetheless, the villages’ ongoing predicament soon reclaimed the agenda.
-In February 1937, for example, mukhtars of the Mount Hebron villages petitioned the High Commissioner to renew the previous year’s government loan, to help relieve the catastrophic poverty and hunger.
-At the same time, the revolt also posed a serious challenge to the rural leadership.
+In the villages, the Revolt had started with massive gatherings demanding an end to Zionism and imperialism.
+These demonstrations showed that, despite the peasant-focused agenda that the rural elite promoted in the 1930s, they were not indifferent to the national issues.
+Nonetheless, the ongoing predicament of rural life soon returned to the top of the agenda.
+In February 1937, for example, Mount Hebron village mukhtārs petitioned the High Commissioner to repeat its government loan of the previous year to relieve catastrophic poverty and hunger.
+However, the Revolt also posed a serious challenge to rural leaderships.
 The al-ʿAza family of Bayt Jibrīn was concerned about new actors moving into their territory, such as ʿIsā al-Baṭāṭ, a young rebel from the village of al-Ẓāhiriyya.
-On 10 January 1938, his group pulled renowned British archaeologist James Starkey out of his vehicle and shot him dead.
-The murder shocked the British, who launched a campaign until the group was apprehended. al-Baṭāṭ himself escaped but was found and killed in May that year.
-The story that appeared in the newspapers and which was adopted by various writers was that al-Baṭāṭ was killed by British forces that raided his hideout after being tipped off by ʿAbd al-Raḥmān al-ʿAza.
-However, according to the HIS, whose agents were well-connected with the al-ʿAza family, al-Baṭāṭ was in fact killed by ʿAbd al-Raḥmān, and a British raid was staged after the fact to cover it up. ʿAbd al-Raḥmān himself was assassinated in 1947, but it is unclear whether this was related to the killing of al-Baṭāṭ.
+On 10 January 1938, al-Baṭāṭ’s group dragged renowned British archaeologist James Starkey out of his vehicle and shot him dead.
+The murder shocked the British, who launched a campaign until the group was apprehended. al-Baṭāṭ himself escaped but was caught and killed in May that year.
+The newspapers’ narrative, accepted by various writers was that al-Baṭāṭ was killed by British forces that raided his hideout after being tipped off by ʿAbd al-Raḥmān al-ʿAza.
+However, according to the HIS, whose agents were well-connected to the al-ʿAza family, al-Baṭāṭ was in fact killed by ʿAbd al-Raḥmān, and a British raid was staged after the fact to cover it up. ʿAbd al-Raḥmān himself was assassinated in 1947, but it is unclear whether this was related to the killing of al-Baṭāṭ.